Dr Andrea BandelliEXECUTIVE DIRECTOR

 +353 87 61 67 689

-Katrina is responsible for Global Engagement and Insights at Science Gallery International.
-She coordinates learning and impact assessment resources for the galleries and labs, and contributes to Network Development activities for new and prospective Members.
-She has worked in the cultural sector for over a decade, most often with galleries linked to post-secondary institutions.
+Responsible for Global Engagement and Insights, Katrina is tasked with creating tools and resources that promote learning and engagement across the Global Science Gallery Network, interrogating best practice, and analysing organisational data to better meet the Network’s mission and goals.
+Katrina has worked at the intersection of third-level education and the cultural sector for over a decade, most frequently on public engagement projects within universities.
 She completed her MA in Arts Administration and Policy (School of the Art Institute of Chicago, 2008) and an Hons.
-BA in Art History and Sociology (University of Toronto, 2004).
-Katrina has worked on exhibitions and education-related projects with institutions across Canada, Ireland and the United States, including Queen's University, the University of Toronto and Trinity College Dublin. email@example.com
+BA in Art History and Sociology (University of Toronto, 2004), as well as additional advanced diplomas in Learning & Development (CIPD, National University of Ireland, 2018) and Business Management (University of Toronto, 2014).
+Katrina has worked on cultural and public engagement projects with institutions across the globe, including Queen's University, the University of Toronto and Trinity College Dublin.
+Talk to Katrina at firstname.lastname@example.org.

 Lucy WhitakerGLOBAL COMMUNICATIONS MANAGER